Gaurav-1/Java/README.md

 Questions:-

-1. WAP to find the sum of 10 numbers, entered as command line arguments.
+1. WAP to find the sum of 10 numbers, entered as command line arguments.----------(uploaded---CLA.java)

-2. WAP that take two numbers as input from command line interface and display their sum.
+2. WAP that take two numbers as input from command line interface and display their sum.----------(uploaded---CLA2.java)

-3. WAP to find the area of rectangle using objects.
+3. WAP to find the area of rectangle using objects.----------(uploaded---ObjRect.java)

-4. WAP to find the area of rectangle using constructor
+4. WAP to find the area of rectangle using constructor.----------(uploaded---RecCon.java)

 5. WAP to find the area of rectangle and area of square using function overloading and Function Overriding.----------(uploaded---overrd.java---overld.java)

-6. WAP to find the area of rectangle using single inheritance and multilevel Inheritence.----------(uploaded---)
+6. WAP to find the area of rectangle using single inheritance and multilevel Inheritence.----------(uploaded---SIMI.java)

 7. WAP to find the area of rectangle and circle using interface.----------(uploaded---inter_face.java)